tayloraswift/jpeg/examples/README.md

 >
 > *(photo by John “hugo971”)*

 To make the code a little more readable, we will give names to the three YCbCr component keys in the `ycc8` format this image is going to use.
-The `.components` property of the color format returns an array containing the component keys in the format, in canonical order.
+The `components` property of the color format returns an array containing the component keys in the format, in canonical order.

 ```swift
 let format:JPEG.Common              = .ycc8